We talk about:

 And how do we catch something that was caused only.
 After the commit by tests, how do we change it so that it would have been caught before the commit?
 Or like how do we make sure that this, this whole pattern is impossible because the API doesn’t allow you to do a bad thing?

-there are like things like security and privacy where like those mechanisms and various tricks.
-But then, for like a lot of just regular product development, individual teams have, like a lot of freedom with how data stuff. so some companies do have very strict policies on like test coverage and like component unit testing.
+There are like things like security and privacy where like those mechanisms and various tricks.
+But then, for like a lot of just regular product development, individual teams have, like a lot of freedom with how they test stuff. so some companies do have very strict policies on like test coverage and like component unit testing.

 Michaela: [00:36:27] So I did a study, probably, I thought about it yesterday, I think it’s almost 10 years ago, and it was about testing and how eclipse, not only the IDE eclipse, but the whole ecosystems of plugins and plugins systems.
 Well, how people would test those modular systems.
 And at that time, a lot of the people were focusing and advocating for unit tests and integration tests and system tests.

-And especially UI tests on the other hand, were often seen as .
-Bad thing.
+And especially UI tests on the other hand, were often seen as a bad thing.
 But over the years, especially the last few years, I see more and more people actually shifting their mindset again and now people advocate and implement more end-to-end tests.
 And I think it’s because the better answer, many of the problems you’ve just described.

 So do you see this shift also happening for testing at Facebook?
 Yeah.

-Dan: [00:37:14] I think like we even had the same problem with the react where we were, we’re basically rewriting react at some point. that’s already done.
+Dan: [00:37:14] I think like we even had the same problem with the react where we were, we were basically rewriting react at some point. that’s already done.
 That was react 16, pretty much almost fully backwards compatible rewrite, which is like not, not very common.

-but, We had a bunch of tests that were testing internal modules.
+But, We had a bunch of tests that were testing internal modules.
 So like one, problem is like when we talk about unit tests, then people have very strong opinions, but what is even the unit like that’s such a meaningless term.
-Like you can say anything is again that, so like is reacts itself a unit or like is one more one file in react a unit or like a group of files?
+Like you can say anything is unit, so like is reacts itself a unit or like is one more one file in react a unit or like a group of files?

 I don’t know.
 And so, but what we found is that.
-If listen to this rewrite, we, like we actually had to replace most of the implementation completely.
+If see to this rewrite, we, like we actually had to replace most of the implementation completely.
 So it was like written from scratch, entirely different architecture internally.
-And so.
-That’s that were written against specific files, and it was like testing the internal API of that module.
+And so. that’s that were written against specific files, and it was like testing the internal API of that module.

 Why was this behavior added?
-And so you still have to find in my good Blaine, here’s the political events that added this test and this behavior and here’s the actual issue was trying to solve.
+And so you still have to find in like git blame, here’s the political events that added this test and this behavior and here’s the actual issue was trying to solve.
 And so the problem is like maybe there’s another solution to this issue.